digst/cloud/design.md

 **[Central Directory]** Users, Applications, Services and Dataset are ressources registered in the central directory service at SIT.

 #### Data protection
-Distribution copies of data sets does not need to be protected from deletion, since the original data set is stored by the data owner.
+Distribution copies of data sets does not need to be protected from deletion, since the original data set is stored by the data reponsible.

 In future version, data owners might choose to store the original data in the GovCloud and should be provided with the necessary back up and other data protection features.